dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 ### Staging layer

 Now that you've set up the foundational project, let's start building the data assets.
 Set up the staging layer as follows:
-Add the following files:

-6. Create a new YAML file `models/staging/sources.yml` and declare the sources by copying the following into the file and clicking **Save**.
+1. Create a new YAML file `models/staging/sources.yml` and declare the sources by copying the following into the file and clicking **Save**.

     <File name='models/staging/sources.yml'>